Social worker: job description

 - arranging appropriate care, resources or benefits

-- liaison with relatives, colleagues and other professionals
+- liaising with relatives, colleagues and other professionals

 - report writing